 Now, more savvy marketers and business insights teams are tapping into mobile analytics to better understand consumer behavior on their mobile phones.
 Unfortunately, the introduction of mobile app analytics came along with an explosion of the broader marketing technology market.
 In just the last few years, the market for marketing technology has grown so rapidly that it has created significant confusion among potential buyers.

 Of the 4,000 companies that make up the marketing technology landscape in 2016, 541 are in the category of “data,” 64 of which provide mobile and web software.
 Among that 64 to 541 vendors are all kinds of point solutions claiming to provide analytics or marketing intelligence on various aspects of mobile.
 You can see where this can get a little complicated.

 Mobile app analytics vendors haven’t made things easy, either, thanks to vaguely positioned products and claims that can’t always deliver, prompting technology research firm Forrester to issue a research report just to help us lowly marketers ferret out the details.
-(TUNE has licensed the report to make it available to you for free, so nab your copy while you can!)

-In a nutshell, that there are seven kinds of mobile analytics spanning the vendor landscape.
+In a nutshell, there are seven kinds of mobile analytics spanning the vendor landscape.
 Understanding the different types of mobile app analytics and matching it to your business needs and objectives will help you select the right tool.

 Forrester has provided some common attributes of software solutions that make up each category.
 So let’s review the basics of each.

 - App monetization analytics: help you better understand and optimize audiences, and marketing and advertising performance, including fine-tuning in-app messaging, advertising efforts and pricing models.